Faculty and Staff

 NW AETC ECHO Specialist Team

-Brian R. Wood, MD - Medical Director studied political science during undergraduate school at Claremont McKenna College and then attended the University of Washington School of Medicine.
+Brian R. Wood, MD - Principal Investigator, Medical Director studied political science during undergraduate school at Claremont McKenna College and then attended the University of Washington School of Medicine.
 He then completed residency in Internal Medicine at the University of Washington before moving to Boston for Infectious Disease Fellowship in a combined program at Massachusetts General Hospital and Brigham and Women's Hospital.
 He was also the HIV Clinician-Educator Fellow at Brigham and Women's Hospital.
 In addition to serving as Medical Director for NW AETC ECHO, he is a trainer for the NW AETC and cares for a large panel of patients at Harborview's Madison Clinic and Madison's satellite clinics in neighboring Kitsap and Snohomish counties, including a large panel of Spanish-speaking patients.

 Shireesha Dhanireddy, MD – Clinical Consultant/Educator, is an Assistant Professor of Medicine at the University of Washington and Assistant Medical Director of the Harborview Medical Center HIV (Madison) Clinic.
 She is a graduate of Georgetown University and Georgetown School of Medicine.
 She completed her training in internal medicine and infectious diseases at the University of Washington.
 She is actively involved in medical student, resident, and fellow education.